-In this tutorial we will show you how to install and configuration of X-Cart on your CentOS 7 server.
-For those of you who didn’t know, X-Cart is a search engine friendly shopping cart software written in PHP with many features like: WYSIWYG editor, easy-to-use web interface, order tracking, customer order history, real time shipping calculation, printable invoices and receipts, built-in marketing tools like up-selling, cross-selling, discounts and more.
+In this tutorial, we will show you how to install and configuration of X-Cart on your CentOS 7.
+For those of you who didn’t know, X-Cart is a search engine-friendly shopping cart software written in PHP with many features like WYSIWYG editor, easy-to-use web interface, order tracking, customer order history, real-time shipping calculation, printable invoices and receipts, built-in marketing tools like up-selling, cross-selling, discounts and more.

 Install X-Cart on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Install LAMP server.

 A CentOS 7 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install the required PHP modules:

 yum install php-mysql php-gd php-ldap php-xml php-xmlrpc php-mbstring php-mcrypt curl zlib

 Step 3.
 Installing X-Cart.

 The first thing to do is to go to X-Cart’s download page and download the latest stable version of X-Cart, At the moment of writing this article it is version 5:

 Unpack the X-Cart archive to the document root directory on your server: